 In principle, any type of certification decision made by BASEC may be appealed.

 BASEC operates its appeals process under a written procedure.
 All appeals should be made in the first instance in writing to the Certification and Compliance Director.

-Appeals against auditor decisions are initially addressed by the certification manager.
-If it is not possible to resolve the appeal to the satisfaction of the client and BASEC, the appeal is referred to the Chief Executive for review.
-Other types of appeal are referred immediately to the Chief Executive.
-The Chief Executive will discuss the appeal with the appellant and with relevant staff in BASEC.
+Appeals against auditor decisions are initially addressed by the Certification and Compliance Director.
+If it is not possible to resolve the appeal to the satisfaction of the client and BASEC, the appeal is referred to the Business Director for review.
+Other types of appeal are referred immediately to the Business Director.
+The Business Director will discuss the appeal with the appellant and with relevant staff in BASEC.

-If the appeal is not able to be resolved by the Chief Executive to the satisfaction of the client and BASEC, then the appeal may be referred to the appeals panel of the BASEC's Board of Management, through BASEC's independent chairman.
+If the appeal is not able to be resolved by the Business Director to the satisfaction of the client and BASEC, then the appeal may be referred to the appeals panel of the BASEC's Board of Management, through BASEC's independent chairman.

 An appeals panel is appointed by the independent chairman in accordance with the terms of reference.
 The appellant and BASEC present their arguments at an appeals hearing.
 The decision of the Appeals Panel is final.

 Clients wishing to raise an appeal should in the first instance contact the Certification and Compliance Director.